-Foundation rocking and uplift, if indicated by the response analysis, should be modeled explicitly.
-The orientation and properties of springs and other elements used to account for these effects should also account for the redistribution of soil stresses and deformations caused by changes in the contact surface between the foundation and the soil and assure transfer of axial and shear forces to the soil.
-The effect of varying assumptions on soil properties should be evaluated in consultation with the geotechnical engineer.
+- deformations caused by changes in the contact surface between the foundation and the - 2 soil and assure transfer of axial and shear forces to the soil.
+The effect of varying - 3 assumptions on soil properties should be evaluated in consultation with the geotechnical - 4 engineer.

-8.6 Acceptance criteria at the component level
+5 8.6 Acceptance criteria at the component level

-All actions (forces, moments, strains, displacements, or other deformations) are to be evaluated either as force-controlled or deformation-controlled actions.
-Deformationcontrolled actions are those in which reliable inelastic deformation capacity is achievable without critical strength decay.
-Force-controlled actions are those in which inelastic deformation capacity cannot be assured.
-Force-controlled actions include, but may not be limited to:
+- 6 All actions (forces, moments, strains, displacements, or other deformations) are to be - 7 evaluated either as force-controlled or deformation-controlled actions.
+Deformation- - 8 controlled actions are those in which reliable inelastic deformation capacity is achievable - 9 without critical strength decay.
+Force-controlled actions are those in which inelastic - deformation capacity cannot be assured.
+Force-controlled actions include, but may not - 11 be limited to:

-- Axial forces in columns (including columns in gravity frames) - Compressive strains due to flexure, axial, or combined flexure and axial actions in shear walls or piers that do not have adequate confinement - Compressive strains due to combined axial and flexural actions in shear walls or piers of shear walls where the axial demand exceeds that associated with the balance point for the cross section - Shear in reinforced concrete beams (other than diagonally reinforced coupling beams), columns, shear walls, and diaphragms - Punching shear in slabs and mat foundations without shear reinforcing - Force transfer from diaphragms and collectors to vertical elements of the seismic-force-resisting system - Connections that are not designed explicitly for the strength of the connected component (for example, brace connections in braced frames)

-Commentary: As an alternative to computing the axial demand that produces a balanced condition in a shear wall or pier, it is considered acceptable to classify such elements as deformation-controlled if they are provided with special confined boundary elements in accordance with the Building Code and if the axial demand on the element under applicable load combinations does not exceed 0.3P_o.
+- Axial forces in columns (including columns in gravity frames) - Compressive strains due to flexure, axial, or combined flexure and axial actions in shear walls or piers that do not have adequate confinement - Compressive strains due to combined axial and flexural actions in shear walls or piers of shear walls where the axial demand exceeds that associated with the balanced point for the cross section - Shear in reinforced concrete beams (other than diagonally reinforced coupling beams), columns, shear walls, and diaphragms - Punching shear in slabs and mat foundations without shear reinforcing - Force transfer from diaphragms and collectors to vertical elements of the seismic-force-resisting system - Connections that are not designed explicitly for the strength of the connected component (for example, brace connections in braced frames) - 25 Commentary: As an alternative to computing the axial demand that produces a - balanced condition in a shear wall or pier, it is considered acceptable to classify such - 27 elements as deformation-controlled if they are provided with special confined - 28 boundary elements in accordance with the Building Code and the axial demand on - the element under applicable load combinations does not exceed 0.3P_o.